sandokim/sandokim.github.io/_posts/4D/2025-02-04-4DGS-research.md

 - [51] Cheng Sun, Min Sun, and Hwann-Tzong Chen. **Direct voxel grid optimization: Super-fast convergence for radiance fields reconstruction**.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 5459– 5469, 2022.
 1, 3, 5

+### Fair Comparison Setup은 어떻게 하였는지?
+### 5.2.
+Results
+**The K-Planes results on the synthetic dataset originate from the Deformable-3DGS [60] paper.**

+**The other results of the compared methods are from their papers, reproduced by their code or provided by the authors.**

+**The rendering spped and storage data for [5,9,12,22] are estimated based on the official implementations.**